ShaneWalsh/pic-highlighter-configurator/README.md

 Doubleclick to select element for editing.
 Hold Shift to Redraw current element, or add another point to a Line.

+toFront/toBack on an EP, changes the drawing order of the screen drastically, because all elments under that EP will also move to front. toFront/toBack on an element, changes the draw order of the elements on the EP.

 ## OOS
 Editing
 Deleting